Frequently asked questions

 Unfortunately, if you have less than 1,050 audience members in your database, you won’t be eligible to participate in this study.
 This minimum is in place to ensure we have a stable cohort to track over time.

-However, if you are unable to participate, you will still be able to access the results.
+If you are unable to participate, you will still be able to access the results through the dashboard.
 Results will be shared in aggregate, and you will be able to filter the data to find results that are relevant to your artform and region.

 My organisation shares audience members with other organisations – will audiences receive more than one survey link?